bumbu/BEST-Chisinau-Toolspace/README.md

 Tasks list order:
 - Edit
-	- On changing thumbnails, cached version may be used
 	- Output all extensions
 		- On version change, have to check for extension
 	- Remove